 9point8 is a Canadian company with a refreshing approach to dropper post design.
-The Fall Line emerged as the winner of our Editors' Choice award in a very competitive selection of the industry's best dropper posts.
+The Fall Line emerged as one of our favorite dropper posts in a very competitive selection of the industry's best.
 A lot of thought went into the details of the Fall Line and that is evident in the best-in-class saddle clamp and remote lever designs, plus even minor details like their zero waste packaging.
 It is impressive to see a company breaking the mold and doing things their own way.
 9point8 also designed a new and innovative technology known as DropLoc which is an expanding cylindrical brake that locks the post in any position in its travel range.
 After some initial user error installation issues, we got the Fall Line working properly and were impressed with its consistent performance and reliability.
 Parts are readily available, and 9point8 sells virtually every part you could ever need for the Fall Line, which is ideal for home mechanics or in the off chance that something breaks.
 9point8 also backs their dropper post with a two-year warranty.
-The Fall Line was our favorite dropper post in this test, and we think you'll love it, too.
+The Fall Line was one of our favorites, and we think you'll love it, too.
 Read on to see how the Fall Line compares to the competition.

 9Point8 Fall Line Review

 Cons: Finicky installation-cable tension, poor performance if set up improperly